SFDO-Tooling/CumulusCI/docs/dev.rst

 .. note::

-    In previous versions of CumulusCI, unmanaged GitHub dependencies always deployed the most recent commit on the default branch.
+    In versions of CumulusCI prior to 3.33.0, unmanaged GitHub dependencies always deployed the most recent commit on the default branch.

 Specify a Subfolder
 *******************